m1stadev/homebrew-discord/README.md

 # Homebrew-Discord
 Homebrew-Discord is a bot I wrote out of boredom to fetch information on packages using the [Homebrew](https://brew.sh/) API.

-Its current purpose is to downgrade devices (vulnerable to [checkm8](https://github.com/axi0mX/ipwndfu)) to previous iOS versions.
-However, there are other possible uses for this tool as well.

 ## Setup
 To locally host, just follow these steps:
 1. Install the required libraries: